 Fill in the fields of the PI dialog & click the Confirm button

 Repeat the process for other PIs.

 After creation, PIs can be selected in the dropdown at the top right.
-This means that every user can switch to past, future and current PIs in order to view the reports, breakout boards or program boards of a specific PI.
+This means that every user can switch to past, future and current PIs in order to view the reports, Breakout Boards or ART Planning Boards of a specific PI.